 Code

 TipThink About It

-Why do we add 1 to both the numerator and denominator?
 A p-value of exactly zero would claim infinite evidence against the null — a claim no finite simulation can support.
-Adding 1 to the numerator counts the observed data as one of the permutations (which it is, under the null).
+Adding 1 to the numerator counts the observed data as one of the permutations (the identity permutation is always a permutation; under the null it is equidistributed with every other).
 Adding 1 to the denominator adjusts the total accordingly.
-The resulting estimator is conservative: it never underestimates the true p-value, at the cost of a small upward bias that shrinks as \(n_{\text{perms}}\) grows.
+The resulting estimator is conservative: under the null, its expected value is at least the nominal false-positive rate, so the finite-simulation p-value still controls false positives at the nominal level (Phipson & Smyth, 2010).
+The small upward bias shrinks as \(n_{\text{perms}}\) grows.

+Code